-2017-2018 will be Rock Canyon’s third year transitioning to a 1:1 BYOD school environment.
-All students grades 9-11 are expected to bring a personally owned device for them to access throughout the school day.
+All students grades 9-12 are expected to bring a personally owned device to access throughout the school day.
 Read below to find out more information about this program, or access additional information and resources using the Support links provided.

-BYOD, or “Bring Your Own Device,” allows us to shift to a 1:1 student-to-device environment in every classroom.
-Equitable access allows teachers opportunities to create activities leveraging the power of Internet tools and resources to differentiate instruction and personalize learning for every student.
-Students develop information literacy skills and positive work habits when working with technology, such as managing distractions, practicing responsible online communication, and demonstrating digital citizenship and cybersafety, building on the skills acquired through the 1:1 program they began at Rocky Heights Middle School.
+BYOD, or “Bring Your Own Device,” provides a 1:1 student-to-device environment in every classroom.
+This allows teachers opportunities to create activities leveraging the power of Internet tools and resources to differentiate instruction and personalize learning for every student.
+Students develop information literacy skills and positive work habits when working with technology, such as managing distractions, practicing responsible online communication, and demonstrating digital citizenship and cybersafety.

 For these reasons, we highly recommend Chromebooks for student use, but other personally owned devices are also acceptable.
 For information on other devices, review our Minimum Requirements.
 Please note that other devices may have issues connecting to the district network.